Sigma4749/recursion/README.md

 # Two Python scripts to illustrate recursion

-* Tiling problem.
+1. A tessellation problem.

-* A fractal star, drawn with boxes.
+2. A fractal star, drawn with boxes.